Don Davis currently serves as a Community Coach for AAA7 Wellness Programs in Scioto County.

-Self-management programs for people with chronic conditions and diabetes are designed to help those with chronic diseases, such as high blood pressure, asthma, arthritis and diabetes, learn to manage their conditions and take control of their health.
-The Chronic Disease Self-Management Program (CDSMP) and Diabetes Self-Management Program (DSMP) was created at Stanford University and is a proven community initiative that provides health benefits and promotes disease prevention.
+Self-management programs for people with chronic conditions are designed to help those with chronic diseases, such as high blood pressure, asthma, arthritis and diabetes, learn to manage their conditions and take control of their health.
+The Chronic Disease Self-Management Program (CDSMP) and Diabetes Self-Management Program (DSMP) was created at Stanford University and are proven community initiatives that provide health benefits and promote disease prevention.

 CDSMP and DSMP are six-session workshops that meet once a week where participants learn how to minimize symptoms such as fatigue, pain, stress and depression.
-It teaches skills for communication, managing medications, better breathing, and how to design your own self-management program.
-The program focuses on the participants' role in managing their illnesses and building their confidence so that they can be successful in adopting healthier behaviors.
+The programs teach skills for communication, managing medications, better breathing, and how to design your own self-management program.
+The programs focus on the participants’ role in managing their illnesses and building their confidence so that they can be successful in adopting healthier behaviors.
 Workshops are highly interactive, where workshop leaders, as well as group members, provide support while learning new techniques for dealing with symptoms.

-To expand this evidence-based program, the AAA7 is looking for individuals to become trained lay leaders.
-Lay leaders are volunteers who typically have chronic conditions or diabetes themselves and conduct workshops using the prepared curriculum.
+To expand this evidence-based program, the AAA7 is looking for individuals to become trained community coaches.
+These community leaders are volunteers who typically have chronic conditions themselves and conduct workshops using the prepared curriculum.
 They complete a training program where they are mentored by master trainers.
-An essential element to these six-session workshops is that they are held in community-based settings, such as senior centers, faith-based organizations and libraries, with most led by certified and trained lay leaders rather than medical professionals.
+An essential element to these six-session workshops is that they are held in community-based settings, such as senior centers, faith-based organizations and libraries, with most led by certified and trained community coaches rather than medical professionals.

-The upcoming Lay Leader Training will take place in Georgetown, Ohio, October 17th, 18th, 19th and 24th for the CDSMP, and October 25th and 26th for the DSMP.
-The training will take place from 9:00 am until 4:30 pm each day at the Ohio Veterans Home, located at 2003 Veterans Boulevard in Georgetown.
-Those who are interested must attend all six days in order to be certified to lead the programs.
+The upcoming Community Coaches Training will take place in Portsmouth November 6, 7, 12 and 14.
+The training will take place from 9:00 am until 4:00 pm each day at the Southern Ohio Medical Center Gibson Building (lower level), located at 2201 25th Street in Portsmouth.
+Those who are interested must attend all four days in order to be certified to lead the programs.
 Attendees will be provided with in-depth information needed to conduct the workshops and receive the materials at no cost.
 As all workshops are designed to be facilitated by two trainers, it is strongly suggested that you bring someone with you that you prefer to lead the classes with you.

-A pre-screening is required of all applicants who express an interest in serving as a lay leader.
-For more information about registering for the lay leader training, please call Carla Cox at 1-800-528-7277, extension 284, or Breanna Williams at extension 247 no later than October 12th.
+A pre-screening is required of all applicants who express an interest in serving as a community coach.
+For more information about registering for the training, please call Carla Cox at 1-800-582-7277, extension 284.